 Sound intensity is measured in units called decibels (dBA).
 The hearing threshold of the human ear is 0 decibels, yet the average person can hear sounds as low as 10 decibels, such as a leaf falling from a tree.
 While we are able to hear sound above 140 decibels, this level is painful to our ears.

-Let’s explore how construction noise compares to everyday sounds, the average exposure of common trades, and what construction workers can do to protect their hearing and prevent hearing loss.
+Let’s explore how construction noise pollution compares to everyday sounds, the average exposure of common trades, and what construction workers can do to protect their hearing and prevent hearing loss.